BlueChilli/ChilliSource.Front.Modules/docs/style-helpers/index.md

 - `typography.scss`
 - `react-widgets.scss`

+> You should definitely edit these files.
+Its the one place for you to brand the app to your liking.

+- `index.scss`
+- `variables.scss`

-You only have ever have to, if any, make changes in the following files:
+You might have to, very rarely, once-in-a-while, might have to make changes to the following files:

-- index.scss
-- variables.scss
 - typography.scss

 You will use classes from other files but you never have to look into them at all.
 They preconfigured to work as you'd expect.
+You should absolutely read on but can rest assured, those files are good to roll.

 <br />